SOMERSET BOWLS LEAGUE – RULES (11/18)

 - a) Results shall be phoned or e-mailed by the home team captain to the County Results Secretary by 8pm, or as soon as the result has been agreed if later, on the day of the fixture.
 Failure to do so shall result in a fine of £5 on the first occasion, rising by £1 for each subsequent occasion.
 Fines should be paid to the appropriate Regional Secretary within 21 days of the offending fixture after which the fine will be doubled.
 If after a further 21 days the fine is still unpaid, the team will be deducted 12 match points.
 Continued refusal to pay will result in the team not being invited to re-join the League next season.

 - b) Both team captains must each arrange for a completed result card (ie :two cards), signed by both captains, to be sent by first class post to the appropriate Regional Secretary.
+Where cards are being posted, they should be sent within 24 hours of the end of the match.
 Alternatively result cards can be scanned & emailed, but please note the whole card needs to be seen by the Regional Secretaries.
 Failure to do so shall result in a fine of £5 on the first occasion, rising by £1 for each subsequent occasion.
 Fines should be paid to the appropriate Regional Secretary within 21 days of the offending fixture after which the fine will be doubled.
 If after a further 21 days the fine is still unpaid, the team will be deducted 12 match points.
 Continued refusal to pay will result in the team not being invited to re-join the League next season.

 - c) Amongst other things, results cards shall be checked to ensure the valid registration of all players.